 Also called the execution phase, fieldwork is the physical on-site audit work.
 The auditor may:

-Throughout the entire phase, the auditor stays in communication with management to relay preliminary findings.
+Throughout the entire phase, the auditor communicates with management to relay preliminary findings.

 Stage 4: Reporting

 The auditor compiles all observations and findings, including recommendations of methods to improve the operating effectiveness of controls.
-Management reviews the conclusions and is asked to respond to recommendations in the form of an action plan.
+Management reviews the conclusions and is asked to respond to requests in an action plan.
 These responses are included in the final audit report.

 Within a year of issuing the final audit report, the auditor conducts a follow-up audit to determine progress made on the action plan.
 If necessary, additional internal audit control testing is completed.